Alehaaaa/TKM/README.md

 Some of the available features include:

-    Simple and fast installer
+-Simple and fast installer
-    Advanced tools like Isolate, Snap, Reset, Counter, Temp Pivot, FollowCam, Anim Offset, Copy and Paste Animation, Copy and Paste World Position, advanced curve editor, customizable menus, and more
+-Advanced tools like Isolate, Snap, Reset, Counter, Temp Pivot, FollowCam, Anim Offset, Copy and Paste Animation, Copy and Paste World Position, advanced curve editor, customizable menus, and more
-    Selection Manager (Selection Sets)
+-Selection Manager (Selection Sets)
-    Advanced sliders for Tween and Blend
+-Advanced sliders for Tween and Blend
 And many others

-TKM is in the beta phase and is being developed by Rodrigo Torres (rodritorres.com).
+TKM is in the beta phase and is being developed by #Rodrigo Torres (rodritorres.com).

 <img src="./TheKeyMachine/data/img/toolbar_example.png" />